Inya Lake: History

 Inya Lake is an artificial lake created by the British as a water reservoir between 1882 and 1883 in order to provide a water supply to Yangon.
-The lake was formed by joining small hills that surrounded creeks which formed during the monsoon season.
+The lake was formed by joining small hills that surrounded creeks which formed during the monsoon season and initially called Lake Victoria.
 A series of pipes and cables distributes water from Inya Lake to Kandawgyi Lake near downtown Yangon.

+The area where the lake was created was initially known as Kokkine, a name that many locals continue to call the lake to this day.
+During World War II, the Imperial Japanese Army operated a weapons factory on the lakeshore disguised as a training school.
+Allied bombing of the factory have led to the occasional sunken artifact being retrieved from the bottom of the lake.

 The Second Far East Regional Scout Conference was hosted by the University of Rangoon in 1960, with the First Far East Professional Scouters Training Conference held at Inyale Camp on Inya Lake as an ancillary event.

+In 1958, Soviet Union premier Nikita Khrushchev gifted Burma the Inya Lake Hotel after a state visit.
+The hotel opened in 1962.
+During the socialist era, dictator Ne Win was annoyed by loud music from a 1975 Christmas eve party at the hotel and stormed the party, kicking the band's drums with eight soldiers.

 On 16 March 1988, following the killing of two students during the pro-democracy demonstrations, students marching on Prome Road (now Pyay Road) were confronted near Inya Lake by the Lon Htein security force riot police and many beaten to death or drowned.
+The lake was a epicentre of the protests because Aung San Suu Kyi had emerged as a leader of the resistance.

 On 4 May 2009, the American citizen John William Yettaw trespassed upon the shoreline residence of Burmese political prisoner Aung San Suu Kyi, at the time under house arrest.
 This was two weeks before her scheduled release on 27 May.
 They were both arrested after the incident.